Gympie Ambulance Station: History

 The new station building was a simple rectangular gable ended timber structure with an office, lecture room and plant room (used to store stretchers and equipment) facing the entrance off Crown Road.
 The superintendent's residence was located next to the station.
 Many early ambulance buildings in Queensland followed the station layout first established at the 1897 Wharf Street headquarters of the QATB; a two-storey building incorporating ambulance service facilities at ground level and living quarters at the upper level, and large ground floor openings with bi-fold doors to allow ready access directly to the street for quick exit.
 While the Gympie building included the ground-floor provisions of a large front entrance, plant and other rooms for staff facilities, its single storey timber construction and detached superintendent's residence differed from other early stations.
 Early stations in Warwick and Ipswich also shared these characteristics.

 The station's location was an important consideration for the Brigade when first established.
-The building now sits in a quiet suburban area, but when built was in close proximity to some of Gympie's largest mine headworks, and was conveniently positioned between the CBD and the One Mile and Monkland mining areas.
+The building now sits in a quiet suburban area, but when built was close to some of Gympie's largest mine headworks, and was conveniently positioned between the CBD and the One Mile and Monkland mining areas.
 In 1904 there were 1723 miners employed in Gympie.
 Accident data from the Department of Mines from the early 1900s amply demonstrates the range of occupational hazards (including defective explosives, rockfalls and machinery accidents) which led to injury or death for men working in Gympie's gold mines.
 In the period where the ambulance station attended to mining related cases there were 37 mining deaths and numerous accidents on the Gympie goldfield.
 The Gympie brigade used a special "Scott Tracy" stretcher, fitted with leather straps to vertically raise miners from underground.
 In 1910 the Queensland Governor Sir William MacGregor visited the station and was treated to a demonstration on how the stretcher was used.
 A 1911 photo shows the Gympie Brigade formally posed outside the station with the stretcher.